chainone/HSub/README.md

 # Motivation
 2 years ago I used C++ to write such tool (SubD: https://github.com/chainone/SubD ) for my NAS to download subtitles automatically when a movie just finishes downloading.
-Right now, as I am learning Haskell, I think that would be interesting if I wrote the same tool using Haskell
+Right now, as I am learning Haskell, I think that would be interesting if I wrote the same tool using Haskell and do a comparison.

 # C++ version vs Haskell version
 Lines of code: